 I will write more about OM in one of the following articles.
 For now, let us just say that the scriptures are clear that these four elements create the very sound that set to motion our Universe (uni-one, verse-word).
 Its meaning is “I am”, the same name that the Jehowa from the Old Testament uses for himself.

 Jewish Cabalists inscribed the name YHWH in the shape of Tetractys.
 The name of this symbol is Tetragrammaton.
 The full name appears only after the four raws.

 Besides the Arabic numerals, there is another “unlikely” place where we see applications of the Laws of Tetractys.
 They are the four fundamental forces of Physics: 1.
 Gravity 2.
 Electromagnetism 3.
 Weak interaction and 4.
 Strong interaction.

 However, electricity and magnetism were considered as two separate forces in the past.
 The fact is that all of these forces are so connected that nowadays physicists believe that they are a manifestation of a single underlying force (“A unified force”) which is not yet discovered.

 I believe that the laws of Tetractys work in the same way.
-It is very clear that they all relate to the unifying element of the Monad.
+They all relate to the unifying element of the Monad.
 (Monad is the first dot, but also the whole triangle as everything is contained inside of it) For this reason, on the following image, I have separated the electricity from magnetism, as in the old model of physics.
 In this way, the first three forces fit perfectly into the symbolics of Tetractys.

 Gravity, the most important force which holds our universe together comes from the Monad.
 This falls perfectly in line with Quantum Physics, which states that the source of gravity is not in this dimension.
 The days of the week also follow the Tetractys pattern.
 Monad reflects in the Moon, which has four different manifestations.
 The similarity between the words “Moon” and “Monad” is probably not a coincidence.